NicolasBuehringer/uc3m_master_thesis/README.md

 ## 🎓 Academic Context

-This project was originally developed for a **Master's Thesis** at **Universidad Carlos III de Madrid (UC3M)**.
+This project was developed for a **Master's Thesis** at **Universidad Carlos III de Madrid (UC3M)**.
 The research focused on benchmarking Deep Learning architectures against established heterogeneous autoregressive (HAR) models in the context of high-frequency trading data.

 ---

 ## 📜 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project features a dual-licensing structure to respect both open-source software standards and academic intellectual property:

+* **Code:** The source code in this repository is distributed under the **MIT License**.
+You are free to use, modify, and distribute the code for any purpose, provided credit is given.
+* **Thesis Document:** The written dissertation (`master_thesis.pdf`) is licensed under **Creative Commons Attribution – Non Commercial – Non Derivatives (CC BY-NC-ND)**.